Terra Murata, the medieval village overlooking the sea - Procida Island, Italy

 Those who choose to spend their vacations in Procida cannot avoid visiting the fortified center of Terra Murata, a place of extreme beauty built on the highest point of the island.
 Here the walk, even if tiring, is a must.

 Historical and cultural center of the island, literally overlooking the sea, Terra Murata is accessible only through a steep climb from which you can admire a breathtaking view over the entire Gulf of Naples.
 What makes this place special are not only the medieval fortifications and the scenic views, but also the two long range cannons dating back to the Neapolitan Republic of 1799.

-Once at the top be sure to visit Palazzo d'Avalos (1563) that later on became the Royal Palace.
-In 1830 the building was converted into a citadel prison, which closed in 1988.
-Another important attraction is certainly the Abbey of San Michele (XVI sec.), which houses many works of art, including a painting depicting St. Michael defeating Satan.
-Moreover, one can be offered an additional tour of the basement with its ancient burial ground.
-In Via del Borgo it is possible to observe a typical local house dug out of tufa and built on three levels, with external stairs to access the upper floors.
+Once arrived at the top you cannot miss to visit the Palazzo d'Avalos (1563) which became only later the Royal Palace.
+In 1830 the building was transformed into a real prison citadel, then closed in 1988.
+Another wonderful attraction is surely the Abbey of San Michele (XVI century) where numerous works of art are preserved including a painting depicting St. Michael defeating Satan.
+Not to be missed is also the tour of the underground where there is an ancient burial place.